Jula-g/EccoWebApp-backend/README.md

 ### 1. User Profiles

 - Users create profiles that highlight their location and interests (e.g., furniture, electronics, clothing).
-- Each user can set preferences for receiving notifications when items they are interested in become available.

 ### 2. Item Categories